mariaacatena/Multi-Segment-Cam-Motion-Simulation/README.md

 The MATLAB script computes displacement, velocity, and thrust angle for both centered and eccentric followers.

 ## Objective
--Allow the user to define any number of cam motion segments
+- Allow the user to define any number of cam motion segments
-- Implement three selectable motion laws: parabolic, cycloidal, and 5th‑degree polynomial -Compute displacement and velocity profile
+- Implement three selectable motion laws: parabolic, cycloidal, and 5th‑degree polynomial
+- Compute displacement and velocity profile
 - Compute thrust angle for centered follower and for eccentric follower

 ## Images